Vadimkkaa/Labs/LABS-LINUX-C/LAB_3/README.md

 2) Send some info to the child process (agrv)

-3)Output parent and child's PID
+3) Output parent and child's PID

 Have a good day :)